Bring Your Own Device

 - Easily labelled for identification

-Below are two documents that will provide you with more information.
+Below are three documents that will provide you with more information.
 As well, on the EICS main website please go to the Programs, Learning Technologies page on how this initiative and technology in general can assist with your child’s educational journey.